 Another tool used by accountants to evaluate financial performance is project costing.
 It is also referred to as contract or job costing.
-This lesson uses the term 'job' throughout.
 Job costing focuses on a specific long-term project customarily associated with a contract signed with a customer.

 Control accounts act as a single sum related to a large group of individual accounts.
 Examples include accounts receivable and accounts payable on the balance sheet.
 It is rare to find a control account on the income statement.
 Most accounting software use subsidiary ledgers with control accounts.